 The description of light emission as the photoelectric effect and subsequent understanding of atomic physics led to a solution to the "ultraviolet catastrophe" and enabled technologies such as lasers and much more.
 We should respect this success with a reasonable and consistent terminology.
-Photons are the quantized emission or absorption of light, and as such there is no mysterious side to wave-particle duality or the nature of photons, any more than there is mystery to the existence of mass or electric charge.
+Photons are the quantized emission or absorption of light, and as such there is no mysterious side to wave-particle duality or the nature of photons, any more than there is mystery to the quantized nature of sound from a vibrating string.